If you don’t know what to serve with tamales, here is a simple guide that can help you surprise your friends and family.

 Tamales are a traditional dish in Central and South America, but the tamales we are going to talk about today are Mexican tamales.

+If you wonder if tamales are free of gluten, it depends on the ingredients you use to make them.
 Most ingredients are available in supermarkets, except the corn husks.
 You can find those in Mexican stores or order online.

 The filing is where you can get creative, and use chicken, beef, pork, cheese, or vegetables and make your vegan tamales.

 Other ingredients include mild-flavored oil, such as healthy avocado oil for dipping sauces and cooking, stock, spices, and corn flour.
+Moreover, you can extend tamales’ shelf life if stored in the fridge or freezer.

 What To Serve With Tamale?